AlaeBara/Restaurance/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-Feel free to modify and customize the README file as needed for your project.